 As an author, entrepreneur and futurist/strategist Mark helps global companies to build data-driven and information-centric organisations that can tackle some of the world’s biggest challenges.
 He is also a speaker on artificial intelligence, blockchain and big data analytics and how these emerging technologies change organisations.
-Telling stories is his speciality, which makes him the perfect candidate to communicate the top tech challenges of 2019 and demonstrate how companies can best utilise blockchain to help grow their business…
+Telling stories is his speciality, which makes him the perfect candidate to communicate the top tech COVID-19 challenges of 2020 and demonstrate how companies can best utilise blockchain to help grow their business…

 Please could you give a brief summary of your career journey that led you to become the Founder of Datafloq…

 After obtaining my Master’s degree in marketing management I worked at ING for a few years, but after going on a big adventure, I decided to start my own company.
 After several failed attempts, I decided to focus on the big data space and develop a content platform for the big data industry.
 That is how Datafloq got started six years ago.

 How did the idea for Datafloq originate and what was the key to your success?